JPS Team BMW: Accolades

 By winning the 1985 ATCC, JPS Team BMW became the first team to win the ATCC with a European made car since it became a series instead of a single race in 1969.
 It was also the first time a European made car had won the ATCC since Bob Jane had won the 1963 Championship driving a Jaguar Mark 2.
 It was also the first ATCC win for BMW and the first for a 6 cyl car since Peter Brock had used a Holden LJ Torana GTR XU-1 for part of the 1974 series.
 The team also introduced centre lock wheels to Australian touring car racing in 1983.
-Despite the time saved by only having one nut to change per wheel compared to the five it previously had, chief mechanic Pip Barker described pit stops for the cars as a nightmare due to the weight of the air guns used (which could not be picked up by one hand) and the amount of compressed air they required to work.
+Despite the time saved by only having one nut to change per wheel compared to the five it previously had, chief mechanic Pip Barker described pit stops for the cars as a nightmare due to the weight of the air guns used (the much larger air guns of the early 80s were heavy enough to be almost too heavy to be picked up by one hand) and the amount of compressed air they required to work.

 During its time in touring car racing, the team won 12 ATCC races and two championships between its first ATCC race in 1981, and its last in 1987.
 It also won numerous rounds of the AMSCAR series, as well as winning the series each year from 1985–87 and being runner up in 1981.
 It was also twice winner of the Australian Endurance Championship in 1985 and 1986, and was runner up in the championship in 1983.